 Which KPIs are most important for recruiters and HR teams?

 Time to hire, source of hire and quality of hire are useful data points that can give great insight into how your recruitment funnel is looking.
 What I find more interesting is net promoter score, which focuses on candidate experience.
-It’s important that rejected candidates also have a great experience, especially for e-commerce companies as candidates may also be a customer.
+It’s important that rejected candidates also have a great experience.
+This is especially true for e-commerce companies, as candidates can also be customers.

 Any other trends you think we’ll see in the next few years?

 The second is the on-demand culture.
 Algorithms already affect what we see on Facebook and what we watch on Netflix.
-Soon candidates will only see the jobs they’re interested in.
-AI functionalities in careers websites will only show relevant roles, based on a candidate’s past work experience, other online interactions and their social media profiles.
+Soon candidates will only see the jobs they’re interested in based on their digital interactions and social media profiles.